Fluctuations of the power variation of fractional Brownian motion in Brownian time

-In the particular case where $H=1/2$ (that is, when $Z$ is an iterated Brownian motion) and $r=2,3,4$, we emphasize that Corollary \ref{cor-main} allows one to recovers Theorems 3.2, 4.4 and 4.5 from Khoshnevisan and Lewis \cite{5}.\\ \textbf{Remark:} To keep the length of this paper within bounds, I defer to future analysis the technical investigation of the tightness of the power variations of F.B.M.B.T given in the previous corollary.
+In the particular case where $H=1/2$ (that is, when $Z$ is an iterated Brownian motion) and $r=2,3,4$, we emphasize that Corollary~\ref {cor-main} allows one to recovers Theorems 3.2, 4.4 and 4.5 from Khoshnevisan and Lewis \cite{5}.

+\begin{Remark*} To keep the length of this paper within bounds, I defer to future analysis the technical investigation of the tightness of the power variations of F.B.M.B.T given in the previous corollary. \end{Remark*}

 The organisation of the paper is as follows.
-In Section 2, we provide some needed preliminaries.
-Theorem \ref{main} and Corollary \ref{cor-main} are then shown in Section 3.
+In Section~\ref{sec2}, we provide some needed preliminaries.
+Theorem~\ref{main} and Corollary~\ref {cor-main} are then shown in Section~\ref{sec3}.